-The Midcoast Campus located in Brunswick, Maine had 3 reportable Clery offenses for 2016.
-Three drug violations resulted in disciplinary actions that occurred in Orion Hall dormitory.
+In 2017 The Midcoast Campus located in Brunswick, Maine had two disciplinary referrals for liquor violations and seven for drug violations in Orion Hall dormitory.
+Additionally, Orion hall had one instance of dating violence.
+In 2016 three drug violations resulting in disciplinary actions occurred in Orion Hall dormitory.

-The following Clery Statistics are for the South Portland campus in 2016:
+The following Clery Statistics are for the South Portland campus in 2017: